 These “de-glutenized” or “gluten-reduced” beers are confusing the marketplace — consumers, grocers and bartenders, alike.
 It’s important to understand the difference between them and how to identify which is which because, as studies have shown, these beers do still contain gluten, it’s just undetermined how much is in each bottle from each batch.

-Some of these gluten free beers are hard to find, others rather pricey, so you may not want to use them in my gluten free fish and chips recipe, but you’ll probably want to drink one with the fish and chips recipe!
-Use a more ubiquitous, cheaper gluten free beer like Redbridge for the batter, if you like, and wash it down with your new favorite gluten free ale, pilsner or lager!
+Some of these gluten-free beers are hard to find, others rather pricey, so you may not want to use them in my gluten free fish and chips recipe, but you’ll probably want to drink one with the fish and chips recipe!

-Note: Many states DO allow shipping of gluten-free beers, but some states do not.
-Companies like Half Time Beverage will ship some gluten free beers to states where it’s permitted.
-Ghostfish, Glutenberg, and Green’s Beers are currently available.
-Check to see if your state will permit shipping, and order naturally gluten free beer delivered right to your door!
+Many states DO allow shipping of gluten-free beers, but some states do not.
+Companies like Half Time Beverage (note they do not distinguish between naturally gluten-free and gluten-reduced) will ship some gluten free beers to states where it’s permitted.
+Ghostfish and Green’s Beers are currently available.
+Check to see if your state will permit shipping, and order naturally gluten-free beer delivered right to your door!

 Naturally Gluten Free Beers